j-manli/soc-analyst-notebook/cheatsheets/mde_triage_queries/Endpoint-Triage-Runbook.md

 "What did this process do?"
 → Process Activity Pivot

+"What did this endpoint connect to?"
+→ Outbound Network Activity

-"Did this process possibly download something?"
+"Did this process potentially download something?"
 → Network to File Correlation

-"Who connected to this device?"
+"Who connected to this endpoint?"
 → Inbound Connection Source

+"Is this file legitimate or unusual?"
+→ File Trust and Prevalence Check

+"Did this establish persistence?"
+→ Persistence and Security Changes

-"Is this indicator present elsewhere?"
+"Does this indicator exist elsewhere?"
 → Indicator Environment Sweep
 ```

-Broad queries are used to **discover** interesting activity.
+Use broad queries to **discover**.

-Targeted queries are used to **validate** it.
+Use targeted queries to **validate**.

-Environment-wide searches are used to **scope** it.
+Use environment-wide searches to **scope**.

-The evidence gathered from those steps is then used to make the final disposition.
+Use the combined evidence to make the final disposition.